guardian/typescript-capi-thrift/README.md

 This project is used to generate [@guardian/capi-ts](https://www.npmjs.com/package/@guardian/capi-ts).

+# DEPRECATION WARNING

+This package and the library that it produces is considered deprecated.
+Please use [@guardian/content-api-models](https://www.npmjs.com/package/@guardian/content-api-models) instead.
+That is generated from the official https://github.com/guardian/content-api-models repository and should be published in-sync with the Scala models.

 ## Updating a thrift dependency

 The thrift dependencies are maven dependencies published to the `com.gu` groupId on Maven central and are fetched from [maven](https://maven.org).